yifan-grace-tang/bigscape-installation/README.md

 Even if you have never installed similar softwares on your computer before, you should be able to install BiG-SCAPE _as long as you read this guide thoroughly_.

+__Discussions__ are the place to go if you encounter any issues with your protocol as clarifications will be provided there for any confusing steps.

 ## Before You Get Started

 - Unless otherwise specified, use the copy button feature on GitHub __ONLY__, do not attempt to manually type commands into your terminal.